CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

 ---

-- I researched and learned a lot of new technologies like Vite and MicroFrontends, various Frameworks.
+- I researched and learned a lot of new technologies like Vite, MicroFrontends, and various Frameworks.
-- Learning more and more features of VueJS like vue-slots, composable and more logic implementation with every contributions.
+- Learning more and more features of VueJS like vue-slots, composable, and more logic implementation with every contribution.
-- Gaining knowlege of writing proper commit messages and all the good practices of Open Source.
+- Gaining knowledge of writing proper commit messages and all the good practices of Open Source.
-- Setting up a project from scratch and moving the codebase from one technology to another gave me a great confidence.
+- Setting up a project from scratch and moving the codebase from one technology to another gave me great confidence.

 ## Conclusion

 ---

-I am having an amazing time contributing to CircuitVerse Organizing with a great community and very helpful and supportive mentors I can see my skillset growing each and every week.
+Last few weeks, I had a fantastic time contributing to CircuitVerse Organizing with a great community and very helpful and supportive mentors.
+I can see my skillset growing each and every week.
+The best part of working with CircuitVerse is the freedom to plan my tasks and their implementation, and when it is done and merged, it greatly boosts my confidence.

 I would like to specially thank [Aboobacker MK](https://github.com/tachyons), [Samiran Konwar](https://github.com/abstrekt) and [Ayan Biswas](https://github.com/ayan-biswas0412) for always being available to help me whenever I get stuck.